-All residential students are required to be covered by a health insurance plan that provides for hospitalization and medical-surgical coverage in the event of sickness or accident for the entire time they are enrolled as a student, including breaks between semesters.
+All Chicago residential students and international students on all campuses (including spouses and children) are required to be covered by a health insurance plan that provides for hospitalization and medical-surgical coverage in the event of sickness or accident for the entire time they are enrolled as a student, including breaks between semesters.
 All students are personally responsible for any health care expenses not covered by their insurance (deductibles, copayments, excluded items and services, etc.).
-Students are responsible for knowing and following the procedures of their insurance company, including remaining current with any forms to be submitted, and for following the payment policy of the health care provider, office, clinic, or hospital from whom they receive services; this may mean that payment is required at the time of service.
+Students are responsible for knowing and following the procedures of their insurance company, including remaining current with any forms to be submitted, and for following the payment policy of the health care provider, office, clinic, or hospital from which they receive services; this may mean that payment is required at the time of service.

 A student may choose to enroll in the MBI Student Insurance Plan or be covered by another insurance plan.
 If a residential student chooses another insurance plan, the student must provide the Institute with evidence that insurance is in effect by submitting a completed Student Insurance Waiver through his or her student portal.
 This form must be submitted with a copy of both sides of the student's current insurance card once each school year, prior to the fall semester (or the first semester of the school year during which the student is enrolled).
 Commuter students are eligible to participate in the MBI Student Insurance Plan, provided that they are full-time.
 All international students, their spouses, and dependent children are required to purchase the MBI Student Insurance Plan.
 Exceptions may apply.
 Consideration will be given on an individual basis and must be handled through Treasury Operations.
 Canadian students are required to carry supplemental coverage in addition to their provincial plan, as Canadian provincial plans offer only limited coverage for health care in the United States.

-Listed below are the prices for student health insurance for the 2012-2013 academic year.
+Listed below are the prices for student health insurance for the 2013-2014 academic year.
 A separate insurance handling fee (see fees) is assessed to each student regardless of type of coverage.

 PLAN A Available to any student.

-Dependent coverage is NOT available under Plan A. Student only Fall Semester 2012 \$630 Spring & Summer Semester 2013 \$944 PLAN B Available to any student.
-Dependent coverage IS available under Plan B. Student only Fall Semester 2012 \$839 Spring & Summer Semester 2013 \$1,257
+Dependent coverage is NOT available under Plan A.

-NOTE: All fees are subject to change without notice.
+Fall Semester 2013 Spring & Summer Semester 2014

+Student only \$667 \$997

+PLAN B Available to any student.

+Dependent coverage IS available under Plan B.

+Fall Semester 2013 Spring & Summer Semester 2014

+Student only \$875 \$1,311